Bus Fleet Electrification Planning Through Logic-Based Benders Decomposition and Restriction Heuristics: Problem formulation

 \section{Problem formulation}

-This section presents our modeling approach for the bus fleet electrification problem (BFEP).
-The model integrates a strategic problem and an operational problem, which are respectively introduced in Section~\ref{sec:Model:strategic} and Section~\ref{sec:model:operations}.
-Important properties of the problem are presented in Section~\ref{sec:model:properties}.
+This section presents our formulation of the bus fleet electrification problem (BFEP).
+Section \ref{sec:Model:assumptions} delimits the scope of this work and discusses our modeling assumptions.
+The mathematical formulations of the strategic and operational problems are presented in Sections \ref{sec:Model:strategic} and \ref{sec:model:operations}.
+Key properties of the BFEP are discussed in Section \ref{sec:model:properties}.
+A notation table is provided in \ref{ec:notation}.